EliotKhachi/publicZk/202311180510/README.md

-# Backing Up PC to External Disk
+# Quick Guide to Backing Up PC

-This is a simple guide to back up your computer's root directory onto an external disk.
-Note that I am not attempting to backup all the partitions on my computer, just the main one.
+This is a simple guide to back up your computer's root directory.

 ## Pre-Requisites
-1. An external disk: SD Card, microSD card, USB, SSD, HDD, etc.
+1. An external disk: SD Card, microSD card, USB, SSD, HDD, etc. Make sure this has more storage space than the size of your root directory (`sudo du -sh /`) or main partition (`sudo fdisk -l`).
 2. A computer.
-This guide entails using an Ubuntu Linux OS.
+This guide uses Ubuntu Linux OS.
 3. A secure connection between your disk and your computer.
 This can be physical or remote.

 ## Steps For File Transfer